jcbhmr/configure-bun-action/README.md

 ### Limitations

-- You need an internet connection to fetch the latest Bun version and cache it.
-This can be avoided by using the jcbhmr/configure-bun-action/embed action which will
+- You need an internet connection to fetch the latest available version of Bun.
+This can take time or fail completely.

--
+- You need to actually _use this jcbhmr/configure-bun-action action_ and it's not as simple as native Node.js.
+Then again, Node.js still often requires a bundling step so it's your choice where to put the complexity.